xkollar/shift-map/README.md

             Just (v', l') -> Node v' l' (shiftAll (v' - v - 1) r)
 ```

-Limitting the hight of the tree
+Limiting the hight of the tree
 -------------------------------

-It is quite straigtforward that it is possible to use these modifications also on AVL-trees.
+It is quite straightforward that it is possible to use these modifications also on AVL-trees.
-Thus complexities of aformentioned operations are to be modified so that `h` is replaced with `log(n)`.
+Thus complexities of aforementioned operations are to be modified so that `h` is replaced with `log(n)`.

 Provided library is such an implementation, and turning it into map-like structure.